An Interview with Lori Dernavich

 Great question.
 If they are…

-- losing sleep because it’s been hijacked by business issues
+- losing sleep because it’s been hijacked by people issues

 - realizing scaling will require a different set of skills they may not possess